 Going back at Tom Cole’s article, he advances a very relevant point when he says that Carry On Emmannuelle “doesn’t know what it wants to be”.
 (6) Indeed, he develops on the fact that sexploitation films were popular precisely for depicting sex on screen, which is not something Carry On Emmannuelle quite do (none of the content is truly shocking).
 (7) So, it didn’t work because people didn’t really know what to make out of it.
 Moreover, the critic arguments that it doesn’t look like and feel like a Carry On film.
-We are reminded it is one for its casting and Gerald Thomas being at the direction, but Carry On films, indeed, were going far and far from what they initially were since.
+We are reminded it is one for its casting and Gerald Thomas being at the direction, but Carry On films, indeed, were going far away from what they were initially.
 It started with Carry On Behind I would say.
-However, it is not the first time a Carry On film doesn’t fit quite perfectly.
-Carry On Jack would be another good example, also with a non-regular in a leading role (Juliet Mills), except, Carry On Jack was of better quality.
+However, it is not the first time a Carry On film doesn’t fit perfectly.
+Carry On Jack would be another good example, also with a non-regular in a leading role (Juliet Mills).
+Except, Carry On Jack was of better quality.

 Another weird thing about it was the theme song.
 Super catchy but not very Carry On-esque.
 It sticks in the head tho.

 Overall, I was entertained by Carry On Emmannuelle, and I wouldn’t even label it as my least favourite Carry On!
 Objectively, it’s not very good but, subjectively, it’s added to a long list of guilty pleasures.
-It really is that type of film that is “so bad it’s good.”
+It’s that type of film that is “so bad it’s good”.

 I will see you next with the last review of this series: Carry On Columbus!
 I know I’m repeating myself, but I can’t believe it’s almost over!